linux-system-roles/tlog/README.md

 ### Collection requirements

-This role requires the `ini_file` module from `community.general`.
-If you are using `ansible-core` you must install that collection.
+This role requires the `ini_file` module from the `community.general`, and uses other collections for `rpm-ostree` support.
+Use the following command to install the collections:

 ```bash
 ansible-galaxy collection install -vv -r meta/collection-requirements.yml
 ```

-If you are using Ansible Engine 2.9, or are using an Ansible bundle which includes these collections/modules, you should have to do nothing.

 ## Role Variables